vanjac/SeatingChartGenerator/README.md

 # Seating Chart Generator
 Seating Chart Generator is a suite of programs for creating class seating charts.
 Features include:
-- Easily create student lists, or load them from Excel files.
+- Create students lists in Excel or equivalent.
 - Create arbitrary desk layouts, based on the layout of the desks in your room.
 - Generate seating charts manually or have the computer randomize them.
 Seating charts can be adjusted after they have been generated.
 They also can be saved or printed.
 - Create and save "constraints" for students.
 You can limit the desks that a student is allowed to sit at, and also restrict specific students from sitting too close together.